Energy Management PolicyDocument Ref: 5003-A-EnMS PolicyVersion 2.3 - Issue date: 11 May 2021

 5126-R-Combined Legal Register contains the applicable mandatory requirements related to Ark’s energy use, consumption and efficiency.

-Additional supporting documentation that individuals following this policy may need to be aware of is located in the ISO 50001 folder on D2.
+Additional supporting documentation that individuals following this policy may need to be aware of is located within Ark’s document management system.

 Chief Executive Officer